 Cafés are meeting points for business discussions, birthday celebrations, and plain kaffeeklatsch in the afternoon.
 People, especially those who live alone, are also in the habit of having breakfast in a bakery or café.
 And entire families go out to these places for breakfast on the weekend; they're the IN place to meet your friends to chat and read the Sunday paper together.

-For each cup of water, use a heaping Tbsp of GOOD coffee ground for espresso and sugar to taste.
-This is how it's done: You'll need a saucepan that you'll promise to use ONLY for making coffee.
+For each cup of water, use a heaping Tbsp of GOOD coffee ground for espresso.
+Add sugar to taste.
+This is how it's done.
+You'll need a saucepan that you'll promise to use ONLY for making coffee.
 Add water to the pan, add the sugar and dissolve well.
 Bring to boil over medium heat.
 When the water and sugar mixture boils, add the coffee powder, stir well and remove from heat immediately.

-The next thing you'll need is a traditional cloth coffee strainer (but you don't need to go looking for an antique coffee filter/coffee pot holder like this one!).
+The next thing you'll need is a traditional cloth coffee strainer.
 These can be found in any market in Brazil or in Latino markets in the US.
-If you don't have the real thing use a paper filter.
+If you don't have the real thing use a paper filter or a Gold filter.
 Pour into a tiny cup.
 A demitasse will do in the U.S., but if you go to Brazil, buy the real thing there; they're usually really small.
 Ah, if you can find the microspoons decorated with Brazilian stones - Brazilians usually find them the epitome of kitsch - you'll wow your guests every time!

 The hottest (literally!) cafezinhos in Brazil now come flavored with everything from cachaça to you-name-it.
 My favorite, named "imbricata" after a turtle, comes from the island of Fernando de Noronha: a short espresso to which you add Cointreau, condensed milk, and milk foam.